TAskMAster339/memology-ml/README.md

 docker compose up -d
 ```

+\*Make sure that Stable diffusion is running locally or in Docker with [stable-diffusion-webui-docker-master](stable-diffusion-webui-docker-master/docker-compose.yml)

 This command will start all services defined in `docker-compose.yml`:

 - **API Service**: available at `http://localhost:8000`